 Our Strategic board

-Our strategic board is made up of high profile leaders and is chaired by Christian Brodie.
-Christian is supported by a Deputy Chair.
+Our strategic board is made up of high profile leaders and is chaired by Sarah Dance.
 The Strategic Board, supported by the SELEP team, is responsible for:

 - Setting the vision, strategic direction and priorities of the LEP overall

-- Ensuring the development and maintenance of the Strategic Economic Plan and for determining its key funding priorities
+- Ensuring the development and maintenance of the Economic Recovery and Renewal Strategy and for determining its key funding priorities

 - Ensuring that that adequate capacity and expertise is maintained to deliver against 2.